 The majority of business purchase transactions require some form of financing.
 I work with the Buyers to secure the appropriate financing.
 This may involve Seller's financing, bank loan, Venture Capital financing, Angels financing (private investor), SBA financing and funds obtained through other financing resources.
 Regardless your financing requirements, I will provide guidance and assistance in locating right lender.

 Your business purchase will be handled by an independent escrow company.
 Typically an escrow is opened with the deposit of the Buyer’s earnest money down payment, generally within three(3) to five(5) days after the contract has been executed.
 The average escrow will close in one(1) to four(4) weeks if there are no recorded liens against the business.
 A Cashier’s check will be required for the amount due at closing of escrow.

 The escrow has closed and the big day has arrived.
 The former prospective Buyer is now owner of the business.
 A new adventure is at hand.
 You are now in control of your own destiny.

-When you work with us, we will guide you along the way and help make your transition to business owner stress free and simple.
-So, now is the time to go to our "Search Listings" section and get started on your search for your part of the American dream.
+When you work with me, I will guide you along the way and help make your transition to business owner stress free and simple.
+So, now is the time to go to my "Search Listings" section and get started on your search for your part of the American dream.

 Please contact me to discuss how I can be of service to you.